Bills

 By Executive Order No. N-82-20, Governor Gavin Newsom directed the Natural Resources Agency to combat the biodiversity and climate crises by, among other things, establishing the California Biodiversity Collaborative and conserving at least 30% of the states lands and coastal waters by 2030.
 Existing law requires the Secretary of the Natural Resources Agency to prepare and submit, on or before March 31, 2024, and annually thereafter, a report to the Legislature on the progress made in the prior calendar year toward achieving the goal to conserve 30% of Californias lands and coastal waters by 2030.
 Existing law provides that it is the goal of the state to conserve at least 30% of Californias lands and coastal waters by 2030, known as the 30x30 goal.

-This bill would establish an initiative, to be administered by the agency, in consultation with state entities, to advance specified goals, including, among other related goals, achieving equitable access to outdoor public recreation spaces, as defined, and aligning these goals with the states outdoor equity goals and the above-described 30x30 goal to ensure conservation strategies enhance public access and benefits for disadvantaged and low-income communities, as defined.
+This bill would establish an the Outdoors for All initiative, to be administered by the agency, Natural Resources Agency, in consultation with specified state entities, to advance specified goals, the objectives of the act and to implement and update specified priorities, including, among other related goals, achieving equitable access to outdoor public recreation spaces, as defined, and aligning these goals with the states outdoor equity goals and the above-described 30x30 goal to ensure conservation strategies enhance public access and benefits for disadvantaged and low-income communities, as defined. priorities, establishing outdoor public recreation spaces, as defined, connecting people and the outdoors, and aligning funding to achieve the initiatives goals, as specified.
 The bill would require the agency to report, on or before January 1, 2028, and annually thereafter, to the appropriate policy and fiscal committees of the Legislature on the progress made to achieve the initiatives goals, as specified.

 News Coverage: